ggpera/merkeditor/README.md

 # Character set editor for GLSL

-Turn your bitmaps into bits!
+Edit your character sets and turn the character bitmap into GLSL-compatible decimals.

 ## Installation

 `npm i`

-## Let's go
+## Run

 `npm run dev`